CloudEngineHub/RAIN/README.md

 In `configs/rain_morpher.yaml`, modify `tensorrt: False` into `tensorrt: True` to enable TensorRT acceleration.
 In the first launch it will take about ten minutes to compile the model.

 ## Demo Launch
-Simply execute `python gradio_app.py` and open `http://localhost:7860/` in browser (Usually the port is `7860`).
+Simply execute `python gradio_app.py` and open `http://localhost:7860/` in the browser (Usually the port is `7860`).

-Upload an upper-half-body potrait of any anime characters, fuse reference and turn on the web camera.
+Upload an upper-half-body portrait of any anime characters, fuse reference, and turn on the web camera.
 Click on start to launch face morphing.
-You may need to adjust some morphing parameters to fit your face with the character face (Especially for the eye-related parameters.
+You may need to adjust some morphing parameters to fit your face with the character's face (Especially for the eye-related parameters.
 The eyes generally fail to synthesize with incompatible parameters).

 ## Hardware Requirement
 It generally takes about `12 GiB` of Device RAM to run the whole inference demo.
 However, you can unload the reference part after fusing the reference image.
 Then the synthesis-only model requires about `8 GiB` of Device RAM to run.

 # Acknowledgment

-Our work is based on [AnimateAnyone](https://github.com/MooreThreads/Moore-AnimateAnyone/blob/master), [Moore-AnimateAnyone](https://github.com/MooreThreads/Moore-AnimateAnyone), [Open-AnimateAnyone](https://github.com/guoqincode/Open-AnimateAnyone), [AnimateDiff](https://github.com/guoyww/AnimateDiff), [DWPose](https://github.com/IDEA-Research/DWPose), [TinyAutoencoder](https://github.com/madebyollin/taesdv), [AnimeFaceDetector](https://github.com/hysts/anime-face-detector).
-Thanks to these teams/authors for their work.

 Special thanks to [CivitAI Community](https://civit.ai) and [YODOYA](https://www.pixiv.net/users/101922785) for example images.
 Thanks to [Jianwen Meng](mailto:jwmeng@mail.ustc.edu.cn) for pipeline design.